mihirm05/Gaussian-Process/README.md

-# bigp
+# Gaussian Process
-this repository contains code for the Bayesian Inference and Gaussian Process project
+this repository contains code for the Gaussian Process project